 Your sight is special, and lets you see things other people can’t.
 Perhaps your eyes are pure technomancy, or possessed of a mysterious magic.
 Either way, the spectrum of light that they recognize is enhanced, which among other things means that sometimes you perceive things that were perhaps not meant to be glimpsed.
 Additionally, you see clearly twice the distance of regular humans, and need far less light to move about confidently in the dim.

 You’re different from your average meatbag.
 You don’t eat, you are energized by your internal batteries, whatever shape they may take.
-You don’t sleep, but you power down to recharge.
+You don’t sleep, but you power down to recharge—a night’s recharging brings your batteries back to normal.
 You don’t breathe, but use atmospheric ventilation.
 And you don’t tire, provided your batteries have charge left.

 Your batteries can store charges equal to half your Brawn score, rounded down.
 Use up 1 charge to: